Hans Asperger: Early career (1930–1938)

 In addition to Hamburger and Jekelius, Asperger frequented other Nazi ideologues, including Erwin Risak, who studied with him in 1931 and with whom he co-authored an article the following year.
-There is, however, no documented evidence that Asperger joined groups of Nazi sympathizers before 1938.

-His career was spent entirely in Vienna, with two brief exceptions.
-In 1934 he was invited to work for some time at the psychiatric clinic in Leipzig, with Paul Schröder.
-He was also invited for three months, during the summer of 1934, to the psychiatric hospital in Vienna, directed by Otto Pötzl (whom he would later describe as a "terrifying exterminator").
-He joined the nationalist and anti-Semitic German Medical Association in Austria the same year.
+This early phase of Asperger's career was spent entirely at the Vienna University Paediatric Clinic, with two brief exceptions.
+In 1934 he was invited to work with Paul Schröder at the psychiatric clinic in Leipzig.
+During the summer of 1934 he was also invited to spend three months working with director Otto Pötzl at the psychiatric hospital in Vienna (whom he would later describe as a "terrifying exterminator").
+Asperger joined the nationalist and anti-Semitic German Medical Association in Austria the same year.

-World War II (1939-1945)
+World War II (1939–1945)

 During World War II, Asperger was a medical officer, serving in the Axis occupation of Yugoslavia; his younger brother died at Stalingrad.
 Near the end of the war, Asperger opened a school for children with Sister Viktorine Zak.
-The school was bombed and destroyed, Viktorine was killed, and much of Asperger's early work was lost.
+The school was bombed and destroyed, Sister Viktorine was killed, and much of Asperger's early work was lost.